ryooan/faq/docs/2-questions/2-types/1-binary-and-range.md

 ## Binary Questions

-Binary questions can resolve as either **Yes** or **No** (unless the resolution criteria were underspecified or not met, in which case they can resolve as **Ambiguous**).
+Binary questions can resolve as either **Yes** or **No** (unless the resolution criteria were underspecified or otherwise circumvented, in which case they can resolve as **Ambiguous**).
 Binary questions are appropriate when an event can either occur or not occur.
 For example, the question "[Will the US unemployment rate stay above 5% through November 2021?](https://www.metaculus.com/questions/6296/us-unemployment-above-5-through-nov-2021/)" resolved as **No** because the unemployment rate dropped below 5% before the specified time.

 ## Range Questions